Tonfa: Types of tonfa

-There are different versions of the Okinawa tonfa but the basic design is the same.
+There are different versions of the Okinawan tonfa, but the basic design is the same.
 The small grip is at one end of the tonfa.
 The main body of the tonfa is where there are variations.
 The most popular form of tonfa has rounded sides and a rounded bottom which makes a semicircle.
 The square tonfa has rectangular faces on the main body of the weapon.
 A paddle-shape tonfa has the bottom half wider than the front half and looks like a paddle.
 Another tonfa has a rounded body throughout.
 A crude pointed tonfa has the front heads and back heads ending in a pointed design.
 This can be used for stabbing defense.

 Usage

 The tonfa can be used for blocking and striking.
 The tonfa measures about three centimeters past the elbow when gripped.
 There are three grips, honte-mochi (natural), gyakute-mochi (reverse) and tokushu-mochi (special).
 The natural grip places the handle in the hand with the long arm resting along the bottom of the forearm.
 This grip provides protection or brace along one's forearms, and also provides reinforcement for backfist, elbow strikes, and punches.
 In use, the tonfa can swing out to the gyakute grip for a strike or thrust.
 Martial artists may also flip the tonfa and grab it by the shaft, called tokushu-mochi.
 This allows use of the handle as a hook in combat, similar to the kama (sickle).
 This grip is uncommon but is used in the kata Yaraguwa.

 Blocking techniques involve a sidestepping maneuver.
 This allows the block to stop the attack while providing a way to gain entry.
 The block can be used to block high attack and low attacks.

+Law enforcement agencies started using a variation of the tonfa in 1972 known as a side handled baton but best known as the "PR-24" as that was the name of the most popular model.
+Many agencies started phasing out their use of batons for standard patrols after the Rodney King beating, in which batons including the PR-24 were used by several officers.